 A faculty committee chaired by the head of film and video production evaluates applications to the M.F.A. program.
 Application materials should include undergraduate and/or graduate transcripts, a personal statement, three letters of recommendation, samples of creative work, test scores, and writing samples when relevant.
 Admission decisions are based on the full range of an applicant's accomplishments and evidence that the applicant will thrive in the department's program.
 Previous academic experience in moving image production is desirable but not required.

-All applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.
+All applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.
 Information about the application process is available on the Department of Cinematic Arts website and the Graduate Admissions website.

 The film and video production program has a remarkable job placement record, with graduates located in faculty positions at major research universities and prestigious liberal arts colleges throughout the world.
 Through their creative work and published research, graduates are visible and productive contributors to film and video production and related disciplines.